AamirAkhtar86/IoT-Enabled-Embedded-Security-System-for-Vehicle-Theft-Prevention-Using-Arduino-GSM-and-GPS/README.md

 # IoT-Enabled-Embedded-Security-System-for-Vehicle-Theft-Prevention-Using-Arduino-GSM-and-GPS
 This is an arduino UNO sketch.
-Simply upload and open serial mmonitor to see the magic.
+Simply upload and open serial monitor to see the magic.